aidanperez2000/CS611_Arcade/README.md

 - The board has min height and min width of 2.
 If the user enters a value less than 2, it sets a default value for the width and height and the console shows a friendly message to the user that it's setting the default values.
 - If the user enters a tile that doesn't exist in the board or cannot be moved, it throws an exception and writes this exception to the console.
 - Use of Tile class to keep track of tiles and their positions.
+- Tile class inherits from piece class which any class that uses x-positions and y-positions inherit from
+- All games inherit from Game class
+- Sliding puzzle keeps track of the number of moves a user makes